 - Guest: Guest account is a read-only account with access to Dashboard, Reporting, and Monitoring page.

 Security Admin: A Security Administrator has the read-write access only for the Firewall and security related settings in Config Editor, while having read-only access to the remaining sections.

 - Only the administrator and security administrator can change or modify the security feature configuration.

 - Security administrator can enable or disable the write access to the firewall for all user accounts except the super administrator.

 A notification bar appears to all the users after the security administrator changes the firewall write permission for any specific user.
 This notification is shown per user and hence each logged in user must acknowledge the warning for it to removed.

-The hosted firewall node is not available for network administrator.
+The hosted firewall node is not available for the network administrator.
 In this case, the network administrator must import a new configuration.
-Both network and security related settings maintain by the super administrator (Admin).
+Both network and security related settings are maintained by the super administrator (Admin).

-The Network and Security administrator can only make changes to the configuration but it can be applied on network only by the Super administrator (Admin).
+The network administrator and security administrator can make changes to the configuration and also deploy it on the network.

 - Created: For local user accounts, the date the user account was created.
 For a remote user account, the date of the first login session.

 - Modified: For local user accounts, the date the password was last changed.
 For remote users, the date of the first login session.